andygbannister/qurantools/readme.md

 | SUPERUSER | Can use all of the admin functions |
 | ADMIN | Can use most of the admin functions, largely except the ones that rebuild the parsing/tagging databases |
 | WORD_FIXER | Can only use the transliteration fix tools in the Admin menu |

+### Development

+Should you wish to make changes to Quran Tools, here are some exra notes:

+1. CSS (from LESS) and Javascript are compiled and built using [Brunch](https://brunch.io/).
+While developing run `./node_modules/brunch/bin/brunch watch`

 ### Testing